 Alternative ways of using vinegar:

-The fact that vinegar may be stored indefinitely may urge you to stock up on the largest bottle of the stuff you can locate.
-While you may already be aware of vinegar’s ability to enhance flavor, you might be surprised to learn just how many other uses it has.
+Vinegar may be stored indefinitely may urge you to stock up on the largest bottle of the stuff you can locate.
+However, while you may already be aware of vinegar’s ability to enhance flavor, you might be surprised to learn just how many other uses it has.

-Vinegar has a tart, acidic flavor that can be utilized in a wide variety of foods to achieve a more balanced flavor.
-This simple pantry staple is actually an all-purpose product that never expires.
+Vinegar has a tart, acidic flavor that can be utilized in many foods to achieve a more balanced flavor.
+This simple pantry staple is an all-purpose product that never expires.
 To put it another way, if you can buy in quantity.

 For your beauty regimen: